GitMurf/roam-highlighter/README.md

 This Highlighter extension is meant for use with the [Roam Research](https://roamresearch.com/) note taking application to help "clip" web pages by highlighting all the areas you want to save in Roam and then easily copying/pasting into Roam in a Roam friendly format.
 You also are able to Double Bracket words / phrases with the extension so that they create Page/Link references when pasted into Roam.
 See below for details on how to use!

+Start with this.

+Here is a bulleted list:
+- One
+- Two
+  - Two-one
+    - Two-one-one
+      - Two-one-one-one
+    - Two-one-two
+  - Two-two
+- Three

+No More bullets

 ## Release Notes

 v1.9 released to the Chrome Store.
 I thought I would tell you what all was updated!
 I pretty much implemented everyone's requests/features/fixes from the past week, so If I missed any, please let me know.
 Hopefully you guys will really like the new stuff!